graphql-python/graphene/docs/pages/docs/objecttypes.md

+---
+title: ObjectTypes
+description: Walkthrough ObjectTypes
+---

 # ObjectTypes

 An ObjectType is the single, definitive source of information about your data.
 It contains the essential fields and behaviors of the data you’re querying.

 The basics:

-- Each ObjectType is a Python class that inherits graphene.ObjectType or inherits an implemented [interface](/docs/interface).
+- Each ObjectType is a Python class that inherits graphene.ObjectType or inherits an implemented [interfaces](/docs/interfaces/).
 - Each attribute of the ObjectType represents a GraphQL field.

 ## Quick example